moment/momentjs.com/docs/moment/07-customization/12-relative-time-threshold.md

   moment.relativeTimeThreshold(unit, limit);  // setter
 ---

 `duration.humanize` has thresholds which define when a unit is considered a minute, an hour and so on.
 For example, by default more than 45 seconds is considered a minute, more than 22 hours is considered a day and so on.
-To change those cutoffs use `moment.relativeTimeThreshold(unit, limit)` where limit is one of `s`, `m`, `h`, `d`, `M`.
+To change those cutoffs use `moment.relativeTimeThreshold(unit, limit)` where unit is one of `s`, `m`, `h`, `d`, `M`.

 <table>
   <tbody>